MicrosoftDocs/ATADocs/ATADocs/Troubleshoot/troubleshooting-ata-using-logs.md

 The ATA Gateway has the following logs:

 -   **Microsoft.Tri.Gateway.log** – This log contains everything that happens in the ATA Gateway (including resolution and errors).

-    Main use: Getting the overall status of all operations in the chronological order in which they occurred.
+Its main use is getting the overall status of all operations in the chronological order in which they occurred.

 -   **Microsoft.Tri.Gateway-Resolution.log** – This log contains the resolution details of the entities seen in traffic by the ATA Gateway.

-    Main use: Investigating resolution issues of entities.
+Its main use is investigating resolution issues of entities.

 -   **Microsoft.Tri.Gateway-Errors.log** – This log contains just the errors that are caught by the ATA Gateway.

-    Main use: Performing health checks and investigating issues that need to be correlated to specific times.
+Its main use is performing health checks and investigating issues that need to be correlated to specific times.

 -   **Microsoft.Tri.Gateway-ExceptionStatistics.log** – This log groups all similar errors and exceptions, and measures their count.
     This file starts out  empty each time the ATA Gateway service starts and is updated every minute.

-    Main use: Understanding if there are any new errors or issues with the ATA Gateway  - because the errors are grouped it is easier to read and see if there is a new type of error or issue.
+Its main use is understanding if there are any new errors or issues with the ATA Gateway  - because the errors are grouped it is easier to read and see if there is a new type of error or issue.

 > [!NOTE]
 > The first three log files have a maximum size of up to 50 MB.
 When that size is reached, a new log file is opened and the previous one is renamed to "&lt;original file name&gt;-Archived-00000" where the number increments each time it is renamed.